awsdocs/amazon-connect-admin-guide/doc_source/turn-by-turn-transcript.md

 **Note**
 If Contact Lens displays the message **There is no summary information for this transcript**, it means no issue, outcome, or action item was identified\.

-You don't need to configure call summarization\.
+You don't need to configure contact summarization\.
 It works out\-of\-the\-box without any training of the machine learning model\.

 ## Turn on autoscroll to synchronize the transcript and audio<a name="autoscroll"></a>

-Autoscroll enables you to jump around the audio or transcript, and the two always stay in sync\.
+For voice contacts, use **Autoscroll** to jump around the audio or transcript, and the two always stay in sync\.
 For example:
 + When you listen to a conversation, the transcript moves along with it, showing you sentiment emojis and any detected issue\.
 + You can scroll through the transcript, and choose the timestamp for the turn to listen to that specific point in the recording\.